 This is a recently updated article.
-All the latest details from 2020 are included for you.
+All the latest details are included for you.

 The United States is Tinder obsessed.